C++17- More Details about the Core Language

 Inline variables

-Thanks to inline variables, the main reason to not packaging C++ code as header-only libraries are gone.
+Thanks to inline variables, the main reason for not packaging C++ code as header-only libraries are gone.
 You can declare global variables and static variables inline.
-The same rules that are applied to inline functions are applied to inline variables.
+The same rules applied to inline functions are applied to inline variables.

 That means:

-• There can be more than one definitions of an inline variable.
+• There can be more than one definition of an inline variable.

 • A global inline variable (non-static inline variable) must be declared inline in every translation unit and has the same address in every translation unit.

 Once more, the great benefit of inline variables.
-You can put your variables directly into you header files and include them more than once.
+You can put your variables directly into your header files and include them more than once.

 1